camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/salesforce.md

 It is highly recommended not to expose your _Salesforce Connected App_ client ID and client secret as plain text.
 Instead, use Camunda secrets.
 Learn more in our documentation on [managing secrets](/components/console/manage-clusters/manage-secrets.md).
 :::

-## Create an Salesforce Connector task
+## Create a Salesforce Connector task

 To use the **Salesforce Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.